History of the Jews in the Balearic Islands: Persecutions by the Church

 Evil times for the Jews in the Balearic Isles began with the Council of Vienne (1312), which prohibited all intercourse between Jew and Christian, and urged the clergy to the conversion of Jews.
 The Jews of the islands converted to Judaism (1314) two Christians from Germany, who had been refused admission to Judaism by a number of Spanish rabbis, even by those of Gerona and Lerida.
-As soon as Bishop Villanova of Majorca heard of the conversion, he imposed a fine of 150,000 florins on the Jews.
+As soon as Bishop Villanova of Mallorca heard of the conversion, he imposed a fine of 150,000 florins on the Jews.
 The king confiscated their books and all their personal property and real estate, and turned their synagogue, which had recently been completed, into a churche.
 On payment of 95,000 florins they were granted immunity from further penalties, and they were allowed to build another synagogue in the place of that taken from them.
 To raise the enormous sum, the heads of the congregation placed (1315) a tax upon everything—on wine, meat, bread, whatever was bought and used, on their stock of merchandise, and even on new clothes.
 The tax was to be levied for ten years, and was sanctioned by a royal statute.
 At the same time a petition was addressed to the king, praying him to restore to the Jews all their former privileges, and to order that in the future no Jew should be forcibly baptized; that a Jew sentenced to death should be hanged, like a Christian, by the head and not by the feet; that the inquisitor should always examine a Jew in the presence of a bailiff or his representative; and that a Jew should be free to have an advocate.
 The Jews worked hard to pay the fine, and in 1328 the amount was cleared.
 The avaricious Sancho in his own interest granted them freedom to trade, and in 1318 gave them the assurance that neither they nor their descendants should be expelled from the Jewish quarter, which was surrounded with walls and provided with gates.

-Jaime II, the nephew of Don Sancho, succeeded him, but was under the guardianship of his uncle Philip.
+James II, the nephew of Don Sancho, succeeded him, but was under the guardianship of his uncle Philip.
 At the beginning of his regency, Philip, in the king's name, confirmed all the privileges of the Jews, and in 1325 bestowed on them the right of citizenship.
 He protected them from forcible baptism, and strictly forbade the baptism of their children against the parents' will.
 Permission was granted them (1331) to build a new synagogue in their quarter, but it was not to be too elaborate.
-As one means of preventing the erection of a handsome building, Jaime collected all their money into the state treasury.
-Under Pedro IV (1336–87), who in 1344 united Majorca with the kingdom of Aragon, the Jews of the Balearic Isles lived unmolested, with all their rights safeguarded; but at the time of the hostile agitations against the Jews in Spain their peaceful condition likewise came to an end.
+As one means of preventing the erection of a handsome building, James collected all their money into the state treasury.
+Under Pedro IV (1336–1387), who in 1344 united Kingdom of Majorca with the Kingdom of Aragon, the Jews of the Balearic Isles lived unmolested, with all their rights safeguarded; but at the time of the hostile agitations against the Jews in Spain their peaceful condition likewise came to an end.